7 Signs Your Well Pump Is Failing (Do Not Ignore #3)

 High

-The pressure switch is the small electrical switch mounted on the pipe near the pressure tank.
-It turns the pump on when pressure drops to the lower set point (usually 40 PSI) and off when it reaches the upper set point (usually 60 PSI).
-Rapid clicking -- the switch turning on and off in quick succession -- indicates the pump is unable to maintain pressure.
-You can hear this as a series of rapid clicks near the pressure tank and may notice flickering lights if the pump motor is drawing significant current at startup.
-Rapid cycling is hard on the pump motor because each startup draws a surge of current.
-A motor that is starting and stopping 50 times per hour instead of 5 to 10 times per hour is under extreme stress and can fail quickly.
-A failed pressure tank bladder is the most common cause of rapid cycling; it can be replaced without replacing the pump.
+The pressure switch turns the pump on when pressure drops to the lower set point (usually 40 PSI) and off at the upper set point (usually 60 PSI).
+Rapid clicking means the pump is unable to maintain pressure.
+You can hear this as a series of fast clicks near the pressure tank, and may notice flickering lights.
+A motor starting and stopping 50 times per hour instead of 5 to 10 is under extreme stress.

 6